imspyrou/imspyrou.github.io/_pages/about.md

 I am a data analyst and applied economist working on issues at the intersection of machine learning, sustainable development and agricultural economics.
 My research focuses on the impact of natural disasters on well-being and on alleviation strategies including sustainable agricultural practices.
 I am interested in food insecurity drivers working on applications of machine learning techniques in food security prediction.

-Other than economics, I enjoy jogging, painting, and swimming.
+Other than data analytics, I enjoy jogging, painting, and swimming.

 Education